ConorWebb96/bb-dropdown-button/README.md

 # Bb-dropdown-button
-This is a readme for your new Budibase plugin.
+This is a readme for a custom plugin for Budibase.

 # Description
-A button that you can add children to as the dropdown.
+A button that you can add children Budibase components to as the dropdown.

 Find out more about [Budibase](https://github.com/Budibase/budibase).